Updated March 2021

 Relying on third-party suppliers and supply chain partners who bring their own cybersecurity measures and protocols often create a patchwork approach that is prone to errors.
 According to Shawn Waldman, CEO of Secure Cyber Defense, “Patchwork cybersecurity programs have led to substantial breaches because companies don’t have plans and processes in place for properly managing outside access to a network.
 Establishing a more ridged cybersecurity process for any third-party vendor who has access to your network, and what exactly they have access to, is the new standard to manage risk.”

 Organizations are now requiring the ability to monitor, identify risk, and isolate threats throughout all third-party systems accessing their network, particularly those with access to highly sensitive customer and financial data.
 It isn’t enough to evaluate third-party suppliers once; organizations need a plan to monitor and access threats continuously.
+There are a number of cybersecurity frameworks available to help third-party vendors manage their compliance and risk including those from NIST and and the CIS Top 20 Controls.

 The good news for third-party suppliers is that once they achieve higher levels of cybersecurity and compliance, business opportunities with larger companies open up.
 While a company’s products and services may be the main draw of larger organizations, having a third-party organization compliant with their more stringent cybersecurity requirements becomes a significant competitive advantage.
 A recent Vodaphone report found “86% of high-growth companies are seeing cybersecurity as an enabler of new business opportunities, rather than simply a means of defense.”